Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

 \textit{Prompt \PDz meson fraction:} Nominally, the prompt \PDz meson fraction is determined via template fits of prompt and nonprompt \PDz meson production using the DCA significance distribution.
 To avoid possible detector simulation biases on the DCA significance variable, we use an alternative method for the prompt \PDz meson extraction based only on the DCA distribution.
 A correction to the detector-level DCA in simulation is applied in order to improve the DCA resolution, following the method described in Ref.~\cite{CMS:2022vfn}.
 The template fits based on the DCA distribution are repeated after this correction, leading to the uncertainty in the prompt \PDz meson fraction with respect to the nominal DCA significance method.

 \textit{Regularization bias:} The optimal number of iterations in the D'Agostini method depends on the initial particle-level spectrum.
 To gauge the dependence on the initial spectrum, the unfolding of the data using a \PYTHIA{8} CP5 response is repeated for the optimal number of iterations found when unfolding data with a \HERWIG{7} CH3 response.
+The number of iterations used is 5 and 10, for \PDz jets and inclusive jets, respectively.

 \textit{Fit function modeling of the trigger scale factor:} The trigger efficiencies in data and simulation are fitted with an error function parametrization instead of the nominal sigmoid function used as default.
 The correction chain is repeated with this modification, and the difference relative to the nominal choice is used to quantify this systematic uncertainty.